Horseback Riding on the Beach

 You would be hard-pressed to find a beach as open and beautiful as the Peninsula’s shoreline.
 Whether you take a guided ride or bring your own horse, the Peninsula makes it possible for just about anyone to enjoy this favorite activity.

 Horseback Riding with West Coast Horse Rides and Back Country Adventures

-West Coast Horse Rides and Back Country Adventures offer guided horseback rides on the beach.
-One hour rides typically cost $30, but more experienced riders can take a two-hour ride with Back Country Adventures for $60.
+West Coast Horse Rides and The Long Beach Horse Rides offer guided horseback rides on the beach.
+One hour rides typically cost $30, but more experienced riders can take a two-hour ride with The Long Beach Horse Rides for $60.
 Both can be found by the Sid Snyder Beach Approach in downtown Long Beach.
 Call ahead for reservations.

 Board Your Horse at the Red Barn Arena

 If you are bringing your own steed, Red Barn Arena offers temporary and full-time boarding.
 Reservations are required so plan ahead!
 Be sure to check their website as well.
 They offer equestrian events throughout the year.